Using SQLite as Storage for Web Server Static Content

 📎

-Clace is an open source project building a secure platform for easily developing and deploying internal tools across a team.
-Clace can be used to develop actions which present a simple auto-generated web UI for backend operations.
-Clace also implements an appserver for containerized web apps implemented in any language.
+Clace is an open source project building a platform for developing internal tools and deploying them locally or across a team.
+Clace can be used to develop auto-generated UI for backend actions or to develop custom Hypermedia driven web apps.
+Clace also implements an application server for deploying containerized web apps.

 Background